Wisconsin Medical Malpractice Attorney

 compensation when injured as a result of negligence or a wrongful action

 by a medical professional.
 They are costly to pursue though, and can change

 frequently.
 Expert opinions are required in order for the injured person

 to proceed forward with a medical malpractice claim.

 If you or a loved one has been seriously injured or a loved one has been

 killed as a result of possible medical malpractice,

-contact the experienced medical malpractice lawyers at Cannon & Dunphy today.
+contact the experienced medical malpractice lawyers at Cannon & Dunphy S.C. today.
 We hold most of the records in Wisconsin for paid medical malpractice

 verdicts and recoveries, including the largest medical malpractice verdict